jpgough/api-workshop/02-contracts/Consumer-code/README.md

 # A Client that produces contracts

 This is a client application that is producing contracts.
-Here the consumer is creating a Pact that it is publishing to the Producer to fufil
+Here the consumer is creating a Pact that it is publishing to the Pact Broker which the Producer needs to fulfil

 Run the following command:
 ```shell script